adudu21isme/rbxrulebreakers/README.md

 Q: What is this for?

-A: To prevent individuals that can harm your playberbase or such.
+A: To prevent individuals that can harm your playerbase or such.

 Q: Why and when did this exist?